 The DPDO Salvage Yard was closed in 1998, and a recycling operation called the Defense Reutilization Management Office (DRMO) now occupies Site 23.
 Portions of the yard where asphalt pavement had deteriorated have been repaved.
 As Site 23 covers the entire area associated with Site 42, the concerns for Site 42 have been incorporated into Site 23 for investigation purposes.
 The RI fieldwork was completed in August 2012 and the Final RI report was submitted in November 2014.
 The NAS Patuxent River Partnering Team has agreed the RI has data gaps in specific areas of the site for human health COCs and ecological COPCs.
-Currently, a draft UFP-SAP for additional investigation as part of an Expanded RI is in regulatory review.
-The Expanded RI fieldwork will be completed later this year.
+A final UFP-SAP for additional investigation as part of an Expanded RI was completed in September 2019 and the fieldwork was completed in December 2019.
+The Final EE/CA for the proposed NTCRA for soil was completed in in March 2021 followed by a 30-day public comment period.
+The action memorandum for the NTCRA was signed by the Navy on April 23, 2021.
+The NTCRA was started in September 2021 and was completed in June 2022.
+Following the NTCRA, the RI shall be revised to summarize the NTCRA and risk assessment and sent to regulatory review by EPA and MDE.